Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions

 A central property to obtain convergence to a single point is a bound on the path length of the iterates.
 We make this precise in the following definition.

-\begin{definition} An algorithm which generates sequences on $\manifold$ has the \emph{bounded path length} property on a set $\minsubset \in \manifold$ if the following is true.
+\begin{definition} An algorithm which generates sequences on $\manifold$ has the \emph{bounded path length} property on a set $\minsubset \subseteq \manifold$ if the following is true.
 There exist a neighborhood $\mathcal{U}$ of $\minsubset$ and a continuous function $\boundpathlength \colon \manifold \to \reals_+$ with $\boundpathlength(\minsubset) = 0$ such that, if $x_L, \dots, x_K \in \manifold$ are consecutive points generated by the algorithm and which are all in $\mathcal{U}$, then

-We say that the algorithm has the~\eqref{eq:bounded-path-length-prop} property at a point $\optpoint \in \optimalset$ if it does so on the set $\{\optpoint\}$. \end{definition}
+We say that the algorithm has the~\eqref{eq:bounded-path-length-prop} property at a point $\optpoint \in \manifold$ if it does so on the set $\{\optpoint\}$. \end{definition}

 Here we think of the algorithm as an optimization method with some fixed hyper-parameters.
 The definition is given for a generic set $\minsubset$ but the bounded path length property is usually only satisfied around local minima.
 Combined with the vanishing steps property, bounded path length ensures stability of local minima.
 For comparison,~\cite{absil2005convergence} and~\cite{attouch2013convergence} deduce~\eqref{eq:bounded-path-length-prop} from a function decrease condition.
 Here, we factor out~\eqref{eq:bounded-path-length-prop} to enable analysis of algorithms that do not satisfy that decrease condition.